gotcs108/gotcs108.github.io/readme.md

+create restoseoul github & upload on github

-buy domain
+buy domain on porkbun

-set domain
+set domain to point to github
-upload on github
-upload menu
-uploda image and link it

 github project setting to use the domain

+upload menu & link it